Jean Batten's 1934 record flight from England to Australia: Reception and legacy

 The breaking of Johnson's four-year-old record was front-page news around the world and there was extensive and generally effusive reporting on Batten's feat by mainstream newspapers.
 However, The Times pointed out that the feat was achieved simply by spending less time on the ground and it saw little merit in record flights such as Batten's.
 The aeronautical press was also more restrained, with Flight magazine crediting improvements in ground facilities as a factor in her achievement.
 While Batten's successful solo flight was only the third to be made by a woman flying from Europe to Australia, the general route had already been flown thirty times and the overall record for a solo England to Australia flight stood at seven days, five hours, achieved by Kingsford-Smith the previous year.
 Much of the appeal for the public was due to Batten's beauty and glamour which was in contrast to Johnson's more down to earth nature.

 Batten went onto Sydney in her Gipsy Moth. and along the way, she was greeted by well-wishers and received telegrams, in addition to those she had received while at Darwin.
 Wakefield arranged for an escort airplane to accompany her and the Gipsy Moth was emblazoned with a Castrol sticker.
 A crowd of 5,000, along with various dignitaries, was present to greet her when she landed at Mascot aerodrome.
 A series of public engagements in Australia followed for the next four weeks during which she was hosted at the expense of the Australian Government.
 She then went onto New Zealand for more public receptions in her honour.

 Widely feted around the world, Batten went on to make three more record flights, most notably the first solo flight from England to New Zealand in 1936.
-She then disappeared from public view.
-She lived a nomadic life around the world with her mother until the latter's death.
+She then disappeared from public view and lived a nomadic life around the world with her mother until the latter's death.
 After a period of depression, Batten briefly returned to public life before becoming a recluse again.
 She died in Palma in Majorca on 22 November 1982 from complications arising from a dog bite.
 Due to an absence of close friends in her life, and being distant from her family, the circumstances of her death did not become known for a number of years.